 Cycle Oregon prides itself on providing a fully supported ride.
 Our goal is to help you finish the day’s ride.
 To that end, our course is complete with the following services and amenities.

-Course Hours: 7 a.m.– 6 p.m. (on Sunday the course will close at 5 p.m.)
+Course Hours: 7 a.m.– 6 p.m. (on Sunday the course will close at 4 p.m.)

 Course support services are available only during the course hours.
 If you leave before the course opens or are still riding after the course closes, there will be no support services available.
 All Cycle Oregon riders still on the course after 6 p.m.
-(5 p.m. on Sunday) will be offered a ride to camp.
+(4 p.m. on Sunday) will be offered a ride to camp.
 If you choose not to take the ride you will be on your own to get back to camp.

-OSP patrol officers accompany Cycle Oregon each day.
+Motorcycle Patrol Officers accompany Cycle Oregon each day.
 They provide a moving network of safety patrol and communications between the tour and the communities through which we ride.
 These officers have full authority to enforce the motor vehicle code of Oregon – which, of course, includes bikes.